How to make a model WWII Anderson Shelter-Air raid shelter.

 A soldering Iron.

-To add your light puncture a small hole in the top of your shelter where you want your light to be.
+To add a light puncture a small hole in the top of the shelter where you want it to be.

 Important: Adult supervision required as solder irons WILL burn.
 If you do not have a soldering iron then perhaps a glue gun would do the same job.
 Just try to make sure you have a good contact point on the bulb before applying the glue.